 Studies have shown that effective communication is important for good health outcomes.
 However, little is known about the types of communication that takes place between cancer patients and their “companions”—the friends or family members who accompany them to many or most of their cancer-related appointments.
 For this study, researchers will have current cancer patients, former cancer patients, and patient companions complete a survey about how they felt about their communication experiences.
 The researchers will use the information to develop a program that can help cancer patients and their companions communicate better during cancer-related appointments.

 Studies have found that early stage cancer survivors who are overweight have a higher risk of having their cancer come back.
 This study is enrolling survivors of early stage colorectal, kidney, prostate, ovarian, uterine, multiple myeloma, or female breast cancer who want to lose weight, and a friend or relative (buddy) who also wants to lose weight who both live in Alabama, Mississippi, North Carolina, or Tennessee.
 The researchers will explore whether a web-based weight loss and exercise program results in weight loss and improves the overall health and well-being of early stage cancer survivors and the people around them.

 The effects that cancer and its treatments have on brain health are not well understood.
-To address this problem, researchers at the University of Texas in Austin are examining brain function with computerized tests and brain activity scans, all done remotely via videoconferencing to comply with social distancing guidelines.
+To address this problem, researchers at the University of Texas in Austin are examining brain function with computerized tests (done remotely via videoconferencing) and brain activity scans (done in person at the University, following strict COVID-19 guidelines).